Mizens Railway: Standard gauge and larger narrow gauge rolling stock

 The site contains several larger items of railway rolling stock on static display.
 The largest of these is the British Rail Class 423 (also known as 4-VEP) driving trailer unit number 76887 from unit 3568.
 A platform and protective roof have been constructed over the coach to protect it from the rain.
 At the gate of the site a South African Class A 4-8-2T tank stands on a short section of track.
 The locomotive moved to the Woking site in 2011 by ship from Richard Bay in South Africa to Bristol Portbury Docks, and then by road transport to Woking.

 Miniature locomotives

 Mizens railway has a variety of locomotives to drive the trains.
 These are powered by a variety of steam, petrol and battery electric power and can be seen on the front of the trains.
-On some days locomotives visit the railway, this mainly happens on the special event "The visiting locos day".
-The railway owns one locomotive, Bourne Again, a large sit-in petrol locomotive.
-Most of the other Locomotives are owned by members of the Railway and are also used on a regular basis.
+Most locomotives are owned by members of the Railway and are also used on a regular basis.

-Steam

-The resident steam locomotives range from narrow gauge style to scale bodied.
-Facilities to run the steam locomotives such as water and coal can be seen on the station.

-Diesel and electric

-A large number of resident locos at Mizens are powered by diesel engines and electric motors.
-On most running days there are more diesel and electric locos in operation.